marcelgo/infopark_kickstarter/README.md

 ## Contributing

+We would be very happy and thankful if you open new issues in order to further improve the Infopark Kickstarter.
+If you want to go a step further and extend the functionality or fix a problem yourself, you can do so any time by following the steps below.

 1. Signup for a [free Infopark Cloud Express account](https://www.infopark.de/) and setup a test CMS and CRM tenant in the Infopark Konsole.
 2. Fork and clone Infopark Kickstarter Github repository.

-Make sure to use a Ruby version >= 1.9.3.
+        git clone git@github.com:<your github username>/ice_kickstarter.git
+        cd ice_kickstarter

+3. We suggest using RVM or rbenv.
+Anyway, compare your local ruby version with the version given in `.ruby-version` and install it if necessary.

+        ruby --version

-3. Download the configuration files from the Infopark Konsole and unzip all files into the test application.
+3. Download the configuration files from the Infopark Konsole and unzip all files into the test application that is part of the Infopark Kickstarter gem.

         spec/dummy/config/rails_connector.yml
         spec/dummy/config/custom_cloud.yml